goodguyplayer/MastermindGame-JavaAttempt/README.md

 # MastermindGame-JavaAttempt
  An attempt at recreating a favorite game, "Code Breaker", in java, while documenting the process.

+## Installation
+Clone this repository to your workplace and run main.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.